Stan Hinton

 Federal Acquisition Circular (FAC) 2024-05 and included the following item:

-FAR Case 2022-006: A final rule amends the FAR to focus on current environmental and sustainability matters and to implement a requirement for agencies to procure sustainable products and services to the maximum extent practicable.
+FAR Case 2022-006: A final rule amended the FAR to focus on current environmental and sustainability matters and to implement a requirement for agencies to procure sustainable products and services to the maximum extent practicable.

 Other Proposed FAR Revisions